SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-03-moderna-vaccine-publication.md

 The efficacy in subgroups is [exactly as we found in Figure 7 of the FDA submission]({{ site.baseurl }}/beautiful-vaccines-2/#fine-but-whats-in-those-briefing-documents): pretty good all-around, with some wider error bars in the very elderly.

 This result is, as anticipated, very good indeed.
+There's of course a lot more in the paper, including some lovely stuff about intent-to-treat _vs_ as-treated doctrine, and all the usual stuff.
+But the top-line result of 94% efficacy is what we all want to see.

 ---